What might be possible if a community of organization members were fully engaged and using their strengths to collectively achieve shared visions?

 Day Four – Practicing

-To obtain a letter of completion (and to be eligible for consideration for certification) each participant must complete 26 training hours.
+We start each day on time and work diligently to maintain the schedule, honoring the commitment to the learning experience.
+We have found full participation to be the most productive for the participants and the trainers.
+To obtain a letter of completion (and to be eligible for consideration for certification) each participant must complete 24 training hours.
 Days one through four begin at 8:30 a.m. for networking.
 The training sessions will begin promptly at 9:00 a.m. and end at 4:30 p.m. each day.